sergiusens/snappy-docs/build-snaps/parts.md

     These are the files that will be moved to the stage directory.

-    The behavior for the snap step is identical to stage except that the file manipulation is applied to the snap directory, which is the final file/content layout for the snap.
+    The behavior for the `prime` step is identical to `stage` except that the file manipulation is applied to the `prime` directory, which is the final file/content layout for the snap.
 This is where everything should look clean and crisp for a good quality snap.

 ## Snapcraft for Python with PIP